 This Homemade Tartar Sauce is a simple condiment that pairs well with seafood, adding a creamy and briny contrast to Crab Cakes, Salmon Cakes, and more.
 It only takes about 5 minutes to mix together this homemade sauce, and you’ll be rewarded with something much better than anything you can buy at the store.

-Freshness makes all the difference in flavor with sauces like this, and I think it’s why people are so blown away when they make things like Blue Cheese Dip, Buffalo Wing Sauce, or Caesar Dressing at home.
+Freshness makes all the difference with sauces like this, and I think it’s why people are so blown away when they make things like Blue Cheese Dip, Buffalo Wing Sauce, or Caesar Dressing at home.

-If you’re not familiar, it’s a creamy, briny condiment that’s typically served with seafood, and it’s primarily made of mayonnaise and pickles.
+Tartar Sauce is a creamy, briny condiment that’s typically served with seafood, and it’s primarily made of mayonnaise and pickles.